patmetadatalib/aspace/README.md

 # aspace
-Client for working with REST API for ArchivesSpace
+Python client for working with REST API for ArchivesSpace